born2snipe/nbm-center/README.md

 - GET from `/catalog.xml` - streams the catalog XML used by Netbeans or a platform application
 - GET from `/catalog.xml.gz` - streams the catalog XML compressed using gzip this is also can be used by Netbeans or a platform application

-#### Note: This application was built using Drop Wizard so you also have access to the default endpoints provided by the framework.
+#### Note: This application was built using [DropWizard](http://dropwizard.codahale.com) so you also have access to the default endpoints provided by the framework.

 ## FAQ
 - Can I change the type of database (MySQL, Oracle, etc)?